Integrate Defender for Cloud Apps with Zscaler

-Any app that you set as unsanctioned in Cloud App Security will be pinged by Zscaler every two hours, and then automatically blocked by Zscaler.
+Any app that you set as unsanctioned in Defender for Cloud Apps will be pinged by Zscaler every two hours, and then automatically blocked by Zscaler.
 For more information about unsanctioning apps, see Sanctioning/unsanctioning an app.

 If you run into any problems, we're here to help.
 To get assistance or support for your product issue, please open a support ticket.